-What workers and employers need to know about coronavirus
+What workers and employers need to know about COVID-19

 Coronaviruses (CoV) are a large family of viruses that can cause illness ranging from the common cold to more severe diseases.
-A new coronavirus named “2019-nCoV” has been identified – one that was not previously found in humans.
+A new coronavirus named “COVID-19” (previously known as 2019-nCoV) has been identified – one that was not previously found in humans.

 Information for employers and workers

-WorkSafeBC is currently advising employers and workers that special precautions for the coronavirus are not required, beyond the recommended measures to prevent common respiratory viruses like influenza.
+WorkSafeBC is currently advising employers and workers that special precautions for COVID-19 are not required, beyond the recommended measures to prevent common respiratory viruses like influenza.

 These measures include: